Reporting a change while you're on ESA

 - changes to another condition

-They also need to know about any changes to your living arrangements.
+The DWP needs to know about any changes to your living arrangements.
 For example, if you:

 - move house

 - go into or leave hospital, prison or legal custody

 If you’re going abroad for less than 4 weeks, it won’t affect your ESA - but you should still tell the DWP.

 If you’re going abroad for 4 weeks or more then you must tell the DWP.
 If you don’t, your ESA payments could be stopped unless you’re:

 - receiving medical treatment for yourself or your child